No matter how exciting a customer finds your SaaS product, one of the first things they want to know is, “How much does it cost?”

 This low level of investment often leads to customers making a quicker purchase decision.
 They also like how pay-as-you-go puts them in control.
 They won’t pay for anything they don’t use.

-Pay-as-you-go is ideal for businesses that won’t use your product or service consistently from month to month.
-If you offer an email platform, the customer can pay to send 5,000 emails one month and pay nothing the next month when they send none.
+Pay-as-you-go is ideal for businesses that won’t use their product or service consistently from month to month.
+For example, if you offer an email platform, the customer can pay to send 5,000 emails one month and nothing the next month when they send none.

 Some customers use more resources than others.
 This typically costs you more, so you should be able to charge them more.
 But in a flat-rate system, these major users pay the same amount as everyone else.